Polynomial Neural Sheaf Diffusion: A Spectral Filtering Approach on Cellular Sheaves: Extensive and Additional Experiments

 \subsection{PolyNSD vs NSD: Detailed Accuracy–Efficiency Analysis}

-This subsection expands the empirical comparison between PolyNSD and NSD summarised in \autoref{subsec:polynsd-vs-nsd-main}.
-Our goal is to quantify how much accuracy can be retained or gained when replacing NSD layers with PolyNSD layers at comparable or reduced parameter counts.
+This subsection quantifies how much accuracy can be retained or gained when replacing NSD layers with PolyNSD layers at comparable or reduced parameter counts.
 We focus on three large benchmarks that cover both homophilous and heterophilous regimes: \textsc{PubMed} (high homophily), \textsc{Chameleon} and \textsc{Squirrel} (low homophily).
-For each dataset and for each transport class (Diagonal, Bundle, General), we consider three complementary sweeps: (i) \emph{Depth sweep (NSD)}, where hidden width and stalk dimension are fixed, while the number of NSD layers $L$ is varied, and (ii) \emph{Width sweep (NSD)}, where depth and stalk dimension are fixed, while the hidden width (number of channels) is varied.
+For each dataset and for each transport class, we consider two complementary sweeps: (i) \emph{Depth sweep (NSD)}, where hidden width and stalk dimension are fixed, while the number of NSD layers $L$ is varied, and (ii) \emph{Width sweep (NSD)}, where depth and stalk dimension are fixed, while the hidden width (number of channels) is varied.
 For each configuration we record the test accuracy (mean$\pm$std over the $10$ fixed splits) and the total number of trainable parameters.
 This allows us to draw iso-accuracy and iso-parameter comparisons between PolyNSD and NSD.